-I have seen many photographers (even myself) sometimes duplicates a layer and change their Blend Mode to Screen, Overlay etc. to bring life to the image.
+I have seen many photographers (even myself) sometimes duplicates a layer and change their Blend Mode to Screen, Overlay, etc. to bring life to the image.
 Duplicating a Layer increases the PSD size drastically.
-Let me demonstrate you this fact with an example.
+Let me show you an example.
 In the below screenshot, my initial file size is 46 M.

 After saving the image in PSD, my file has become 198 MB.

 If I turn off the visibility of all the layers then my PSD size should be decreased.

 After saving the image in PSD, my PSD size is decreased by 70 MB.
 Now it is 128 MB.

 3. Create a New Layer at the Top and Fill it With White